Twenty fourth year

 Winterling started PHSC’s first intercollegiate baseball team in March 1991.
 Prior to that, he served as an assistant coach at Florida State University for six years under Mike Martin.
 His tenure included three College World Series in Omaha, including a national runner-up finish in 1986.
 He coached several professional athletes that included Deion Sanders, Paul Sorrento, Luis Alicea, Eduardo Perez and Orestes Destrade.

 In just three short seasons, Winterling took PHSC to the first FCCAA State Tournament in 1994, where they finished state runner-up.
 In 1995, the program won the Suncoast Conference and made its second appearance in the state tournament.
 The team made its third state tournament appearance in 1997.
 One of his best teams was in 1998, when the team finished 31-12 and led the state with .361 team batting average.
 His teams have appeared in the Suncoast Conference tournament six times (1997, 1998, 2003, 2008, 2009, 2010).
 His 2009 team set a school record with 37 wins.
-The team has appeared in the NJCAA Division II regional tournament the past three seasons in Morehead City, N.C., including a fourth place finish in 2013.
+The team has appeared in the NJCAA Division II regional tournament in Morehead City, N.C. the past four years.
+He earned his 500th career win in 2012.
 As a promoter of community college baseball, Winterling started PHSC’s first baseball web page and the first online FCCAA State Scoreboard in 2001.
 He also served as the Florida Community College Activities Association Statistics Coordinator from 2004-2006.
 In 2010, the baseball team received the Florida Collegiate Umpires Sportsmanship Award for the Suncoast Conference.

 Winterling has built the PHSC program by recruiting quality student-athletes to play against top competition throughout the state of Florida.
 Over 30 players have signed professional contracts and many others have gone on to outstanding four-year institutions.